hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - A. Bettini, 2016:  *A Course in Classical Physics 2--Fluids and Thermodynamics*.
 Undergraduate Lecture Notes in Physics.
 Springer.

-- D. Bloor, 2011:  *The Enigma of the Aerofoil:  Rival Theories in Aerodynamics, 1909-1930*.
-University of Chicago Press.

 - M. L. Boas, 2006:  *Mathematical Methods in the Physical Sciences*, 3d edition.
 Wiley.

-- A. Calaprice, D. Kennefick, and R. Schulmann, 2015:  *An Einstein Encyclopedia*.
-Princeton University Press.

 - M. Chaichian, I. Merches, and A. Tureanu, 2012: *Mechanics: An Intensive Course*.
 Springer.